 Best Budget: Sun Bum After Sun Cool Down Lotion

 If you tend to burn and then peel after sun exposure, an after-sun lotion is a must, and this formula from sun care specialists Sun Bum is one to covet.
-Key ingredients include vitamin E, vitamin A, and aloe vera to soothe burned skin and work with the sun’s rays to help repair it.
-Cooling cucumber extract locks water into the skin and prevents moisture loss, which is the key to preventing peeling.
+Key ingredients include vitamin E, vitamin A, and aloe vera to soothe burned skin.
+Cooling cucumber extract also helps calm skin and reduce swelling.
 Cocoa butter, known for its deep moisturizing power, helps to further soften and protect skin irritated by the sun’s rays.
 King points out that the formula also contains tea tree leaf oil, which in addition to extra anti-inflammatory benefits that burns need, it also boasts anti-microbial properties.
 And yes, if you’re wondering, it smells like summer in a bottle.

 Best Drugstore: Hawaiian Tropic Lime Colada After Sun Moisturizer